The problem is that poorly taken photos disconnect you with clients.

 - You can use Photoshop’s rubber stamp tool or healing brush to remove any major blemishes that distract.
-Could even use it to soften rough skin.
+You could even use it to soften rough skin.
 Be careful not to over do any editing.

 - Use Photoshop to enrich colors, sometimes pictures lose color or get washed.

-- Use photo editor to crop and resize it to fit your site nicely.
+- Use a photo editor to crop and resize it to fit your site nicely.

 - If you are out with a friend shooting pictures, let the camera fly … take over 100 pictures.
 You can easily delete the junk ones.